victoriaperera/victoriaperera/README.md

-# Hi there! 👋
+Hi there! 👋

 I'm Victoria.
 Welcome to my GitHub profile!

+🌱 I’m currently learning Full Stack development at Hack Academy bootcamp.
+👯 I’m looking to collaborate on future projects.

 <!--
-**victoriaperera/victoriaperera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...

 # Hi there! 👋